Maderas Volcano Natural Reserve

-Maderas Volcano Natural Reserve is a nature reserve in Nicaragua, was declared which published in the official newspaper La Gaceta No. 213 of September 9, 1993.
+Maderas Volcano Natural Reserve is a nature reserve in Nicaragua, was declared in 1993.
 It is one of the 78 reserves that are under official protection in the country.

+The volcano covers an area of approximately 4,100 hectares, rises to an elevation of 1,394 meters above sea level, and has a maximum basal diameter of about 24 kilometers.
+Its last known eruption occurred more than eight centuries ago, and it is currently classified as extinct, as its crater is now occupied by a small lagoon.